 - Birth certificates: copies of the birth certificates of the alien and sponsor (translated into English and certified)

 - Form I-864: "Affidavit of Support Under Section 213A of the INA" (sponsor's work history; letter of employment; tax documents from previous year)

 - Medical exam: sealed medical exam results (vaccines, blood test, etc.; can be done in one appointment).
 DO NOT OPEN THIS SEALED LETTER.

 - I-130A: "Supplemental Information for Spouse Beneficiary"

 - Payments: cashier's checks to the US Department of Homeland Security; the I-485 costs 1,225.0 and the I-130 costs $535.00.
 Please verify the necessarily method of payment and current fees.

 The I-485 was $1,225.0 and the I-130 was $535.00; biometrics was under $100.
 We spent just under 2,000 in total (costs accrue from certified mail, photo copying documents, certified copies, etc.).

 Social Security Card

-5. Waiting Times and Timelines for Interviews/Green Cards
+5. Waiting Times for Interviews/Green Cards

 Prepare to be very, very patient.
 Our entire process took 2 years—which is fairly fast come to think of it.
 If you go and check the USCIS website for wait times, you will only be disappointed.
 When I used to check for an update on our papers, it would say anything from a few months to 36 months (that's 3 years!).